Leaf-Agriculture/docs/docs/user_management_overview.md

 each these providers authentication flow is.

-After that, you can create a Leaf User, attach the tokens and start querying for standardized data in a simple JSON response.
+After that, you can create a Leaf User, attach the tokens and start querying for standardized data in a simple JSON response for each one of our services.

 ## Integrate with John Deere